-- 1. To elect one director to serve for a three-year term until her successor is duly elected and qualified or until her earlier death, resignation or removal. - 2.
-To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020. - 3.
+- a.
+Mr. Nigel D.T.
+Andrews and Mr. Aren C. LeeKong, each to serve as our Class II director for a three-year term, in each case until his successor is duly elected and qualified or until his earlier death, resignation or removal; and - b.
+Mr. William H. Wright II, to serve as our Class I director for a two-year term, until his successor is duly elected and qualified or until his earlier death, resignation or removal. - 2.
+To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31,2021. - 3.
 To transact such other business as may properly come before the Meeting or at any postponement or adjournment thereof.